NVIDIAGameWorks/Falcor/docs/usage/sdf-editor.md

 ## Getting Started
 1. Build Falcor.
 2. Launch Mogwai.
-3. Load the script `Source\RenderPasses\SDFEditor\Data\SDFEditor.py`.
+3. Load the script `data/sdf-editor/SDFEditor.py`.
 This uses the `PathTracer`, `AccumulatePass`, `ToneMapper`, and there is an `SDFEditor` pass at the end.
-4. Load the scene `Source\RenderPasses\SDFEditor\Data\SDFEditorStartScene.pyscene`.
+4. Load the scene `data/sdf-editor/SDFEditorStartScene.pyscene`.
 You should see a single sphere in the center of the windows.
 Now you can start using the SDF editor.
 Pull down the GUI for the `SDFEditor` `RenderPass`.
 Hoover with the mouse over the tooltop, i.e., the "(?)" at the top to get instructions on how to use the editor.
     - `ALT` lets you add/subtract geometry while pressing the left mouse button.
     - `TAB` brings up the GUI for selecting which primitive and which primitive operation.